peterjc-dk/core-async-intro/README.md

                   (>! v "sniff stopped")))))
         c))

-Also taken from go-lang is the notion that the quitting is done by passing a new channel through the quit-chan, for signalling when shut-down is done.
+Also taken from go-lang is the notion that the quitting is done by passing a new channel through the quit-chan, for signalling when shut-down is done. (so yes channels can be put through channels)

 Such a go routine is also use full, test/debug tool when creating real async code.

-The concept of separating parts of a system and putting channels between them is a very power full concept.
-It makes it natural to create concurrent systems and make the communication data oriented.
-Especially since what is passed around is (of course) is immutable.

 Also use full when integrating async code is a routine that can just consume what is put in a chan.